This post contains affiliate links.

 From wherever you’re sat in the stand you’ll be able to first see the cars in the braking zone for Turn 8.
 You’ll have a great view of them through turns 8 and 9 and then will lose them out of sight as they pass on the left hand side of the grandstand.

-If you sit on the extreme left hand side of the stand – the last seat in section 3 – you will be able to turn to your left and see the cars for longer as they pass by the stand.
-Likewise if you sat in the very back row you could turn around and watch the cars disappear behind the stand.
+If you sit on the extreme left hand side of the stand – seat 25 in section 3 – you will be able to turn to your left and see the cars for longer as they pass by the stand.
+The last clip in my video below shows this.

 Pan around the 360 degree image below to get a feel of the view from section 3 row C seat 16.